-President Recep Tayyip Erdogan is set to attend the Formula 1 Türkiye Grand Prix Launch Program at the Presidential Dolmabahce Working Office, where the formal details of F1's return to Türkiye are expected to be made public.
+President Recep Tayyip Erdogan formally announced the agreement at the Formula 1 Türkiye Grand Prix Launch Program at the Presidential Dolmabahce Working Office, with Formula 1 Chief Executive Officer Stefano Domenicali in attendance.

-The program is set to address the multibillion-dollar added value the races are projected to generate for the Turkish economy and tourism sector, alongside the contribution the event series is expected to make to Istanbul's brand value.
+The new deal addresses the multibillion-dollar added value the races are projected to generate for the Turkish economy and tourism sector, as well as the contribution the event series is expected to make to Istanbul's brand value.

 Istanbul Park first welcomed Formula 1 in 2005, when Finnish driver Kimi Raikkonen claimed victory for McLaren-Mercedes ahead of Fernando Alonso and Juan Pablo Montoya.